October 6, 2022

 Website Accessibility Compliance

-Another essential element of website compliance is website accessibility.
-This is especially important as most services, programs and activities are being offered on the web.
+Another essential element of website compliance is meeting the website accessibility requirements.
+This is especially important as most services, programs, and activities are offered online.

 5.1.
 What is website accessibility?